MoritzLaurer/rag-demo/README.md

 2. RAG evaluation with LangChain:
 The notebook `rag_langchain_ai_law.ipynb` contains an example for automatic RAG evaluation.
 It first automatically generates questions with an LLM, then passes these questions into a RAG pipeline and then evaluates RAG response quality with an LLM.

+3. RAG pipeline with LlamaIndex:
+The notebook `rag_llamaindex_ai_law.ipynb` contains an example for retrieving, reranking and generating with LlamaIndex, Hugging Face embeddings and Mixtral.